mjoosten-42/minirt/README.md

 Combining these three different forms of light is incredibly simple.
 You simply add them together:

 	final_color = ambient + diffuse + specular

+### Textures

+Instead of a solid color, a texture can be applied to objects (currently on to spheres).
+By calculating where on the object the ray hit, we can convert those coordinates to instead represent a coordinate within a loaded texture.
+The color we take for the light calculations then gets taken from the texture.

+To apply a texture to a sphere it first needs to have a material, then the argument after the material can be the location of the texture:

+	sp <position> <diameter> <color> [material] [texture]

+**Example:**

+	sp 4,3,0   10   233,44,74   metal   textures/earth.png

 ### Reflections